sagar1024/MultiverseChess/README.md

 ## Game Rules

-1. Each turn, a player may make up to 3 legal moves.
+1. Each turn, a player can make up to 3 legal moves.
 2. Every move creates a new branch(new board) in the timeline.
 3. Multiple boards are active simultaneously.
 4. The game ends when: all boards reach a conclusion(win/loss/draw).
-5. When a player’s timer runs out, they lose on ongoing boards only.
+5. If a player’s timer runs out, they lose only on ongoing boards.
 6. The final winner is the player with the most wins across all universes.

 ## Features